Engmhabdalla/Tweet-Eat/README.md

 # Tweet-Eat

-A tool that predict the chances that a person will eat at a specific resturant price catogary (cheap, moderate, expensive, very expensive) based on his tweets.
+A tool that predicts the chances that a person will eat at a restaurant with a specific price category (cheap, moderate, expensive, very expensive) based on his tweets.
 The tool was built using natural language processing on tweets using +650 Twitter users and +23M tweets data.

 ## Installation